Rejean-McCormick/SemantiK_Architect/docs/FRONTEND_API.md

 > **Current implementation status**
 >
 > - The `bio` / biography pipeline is fully wired end-to-end (via `router.render_bio` and the family engines).
-> - `event` and other frame types are **API-level placeholders**: the types and signatures exist, but there is no concrete engine implementation yet.
-Calls will typically produce empty text until those engines are added.
+> - `event` and all other frame families are currently **API-level placeholders**: the types and signatures exist (or are being introduced), but most do not yet have concrete engines.
+Until engines are wired for a frame family, calls are expected to return empty strings or very minimal output.

 ---